jlf599/JetstreamAPITutorial/README.md

 ping <your.ip.number.here>
 ```

-In a new terminal window and/or with your favorite ssh client
+In your second terminal window and/or with your favorite ssh client (if you use an external ssh client, you'll need to get that private key to put in it!)

 ```
 ssh -i ${OS_USERNAME}-api-key centos@<your.ip.number.here> *or*